ravibhoite22/RxJs/README.md

 AsyncSubject:
 It will not emit any values until the subject’s complete() method is called.
 When completed, it will emit the last value (if any) to subscribers

+COLD and HOT OBSERVABLES
+When the data is produced by the Observable itself, we call it a cold Observable.
+When the data is produced outside the Observable, we call it a hot Observable.